top of page

 • Automatic fire suppression systems

-• Routine cleaning and inspection (per NFPA 96)
+• Routine cleaning and inspection as mandated by NFPA 96

 NYC Energy Conservation Code

-• Systems must include energy-efficient motors and controls where applicable.
+• Systems must incorporate energy-efficient motors and controls where applicable.

-• Make-up air systems must not result in unnecessary energy losses.
+• Make-up air systems should not lead to unnecessary energy losses.

 DOB Permit Requirements

 Whether you're designing a commercial kitchen or upgrading a residential cooking space, the kitchen range hood plays a vital role in ventilation, safety, and code compliance.
-From selecting the right hood type to ensuring proper airflow, fire suppression, and make-up air, each decision impacts both performance and regulatory approval—especially under NYC’s strict building and fire codes.
-Proper coordination between design professionals, engineers, and contractors is key to a successful and compliant installation.
+Each decision, from selecting the right hood type to ensuring proper airflow, fire suppression, and make-up air, affects performance and regulatory approval—particularly under NYC’s strict building and fire codes.

 Need expert guidance on range hood design or NYC code compliance?
 BUILT Engineers specializes in mechanical system design and DOB/FDNY filings for residential and commercial projects throughout New York City.